Transformative Journals: Frequently asked questions

 - providing comparative metrics for Open Access articles compared with subscription content

-- providing greater transparency on the services covered by the APC
+- providing greater transparency on the services covered by the article processing charge (APC)

-- offering ‘transformative’ Read & Publish deals to libraries/consortia
+- offering ‘transformative’ Read & Publish agreements to libraries/consortia

 - continuing to offset subscription revenue to avoid ‘double dipping’